shuban-789/shuban-789.github.io/content/post/CTF/pwn-idek/index.md

 weight: 1
 ---

 The rest of the idek pwn kinda hurted my brain (orz vy and nightxade) so I thought this chall might be good practice anyway to touch up on some of the basics.
 This is the pseudocode from ghidra which i pieced together.
-Its like the pseudo C ghidra has and I added some comments
+Its like the pseudo C ghidra has and I added some comments.

 ```c
 void all_friends(char (*top_friends)[8]) {